Gerard Baker: Editor-at-large

-Views
+Criticism in the media

 Baker describes himself as a "right-wing curmudgeon"; writer and media critic David Carr described Baker in 2009 as "a neoconservative columnist of acute political views."
 Baker holds Eurosceptic views, arguing against closer European integration.

 Ryan Chittum, a former Wall Street Journal reporter, criticised Baker in the Columbia Journalism Review as "an Iraq War-cheerleading neocon, goofball Obama ridiculer, and author of some of the wrongest commentary of the financial crisis".
 Chittum highlighted several of Baker's previous writings, including a column in the Financial Times in 2003 in which Baker mocked French opposition to the Iraq War, and a column in The Times in 2006 in which Baker argued that "we are going to have to get ready for war with Iran."

 On 25 January 2021, five days after the inauguration of Joe Biden, Baker wrote an opinion piece for The Wall Street Journal in which he insinuated that under the Biden presidency, Trump supporters would be forced to enter Democratic "re-education programs".
-In a separate article, New York Times columnist Nicholas Kristof referred to the column as right-wing fearmongering.
+In a separate article, The New York Times columnist Nicholas Kristof referred to the column as right-wing fearmongering.

+Portrayals in the media

+Although he is a white British man, the writers of The Dropout, the 2023 Hulu dramatization of the life of Theranos CEO Elizabeth Holmes and the events leading to the collapse of the company, portrayed Baker as a black American woman called Judith Baker, played by LisaGay Hamilton.
+The producers did not provide an explanation for the switch.